MrSubha420/Full-STACK-RECIPE-APP/dashboard/README.md

 # Recipe App Dashboard

-Welcome to the **Recipe App Dashboard**!
-This app allows users to create, view, update, and delete recipes with ease.
+Welcome to the **Recipe App Dashboard**! **live demo** [https://myrecipeappdashboard.netlify.app](https://myrecipeappdashboard.netlify.app) This app allows users to create, view, update, and delete recipes with ease.
 It’s built with the MERN stack and uses **Cloudinary** for image storage.
 The frontend is styled with **Tailwind CSS** for a modern, responsive UI.

 ---